by S. E. Mabson

 Word Count: 542

 Mrs. Klondine wiped her groggy eyes and shuffled down the stairs to answer the door.
 "Why can't these parents wait until morning to abandon their children.
 Always knocking on the door at ungodly hours, like people are nocturnal or something."
 She grumbled under her breath.
 Ray Montgomery, a social worker, had two more children for Mrs. Klondine- twins.
-The twin girls wore navy blue vintage 1930's style dresses with bonnets tied below there chin.
+The twin girls wore navy blue vintage 1930's style dresses with bonnets tied below their chin.
 Their heads were hung low and their eyes filled with an endless depth of sorrow, so it seemed to Mrs. Klondine.
+She slumped her shoulders as her frustration rushed out of her as she exhaled.

-"Hello girls what are your names and how are old are you?"
+"Hello, girls what are your names, and how are old are you?"
 Mrs. Klondine was really scanning their mental state.
-No words, just silent tears.
+No words, just silent tears under lowered heads.
 "It's ok girls go into the living room, while I speak to Mr. Montgomery, ok?"
-The girls slowly made their way to the couch.
+Mrs. Klondine held out her hand and stepped aside, shaking her head as they walked by painstakingly slow.
 When Mrs. Klondine knew they were out of earshot she looked back at Mr. Montgomery with a list full of questions.
 The question that weighed on her mind most though, was their parents.
+Ray took off his hat, pulled his short curly hair back with his hand, and put his hat back on.

 "Well, Mrs. Klondine, it is truly sad what happened to them."
 Mrs. Klondine held her breath, awaiting tragic news.
 "Those girls were found covered in their parents blood, hiding in their parents closet this evening.
 Their parents had been dead about week.
 They haven't spoken since we found them."
 By this time Mrs. Klondine's eyes were swelling up to release the sadness weakening her hearts beat.
 "They wouldn't tell me much, all I know is they were stabbed multiple times, 40 I think the officer said."